SAFARIS UNLIMITED (AFRICA) LTD COVID-19 PROTOCOLS & IMPORANT INFORMATION FOR TRAVEL TO KENYA

 Kenya Ministry of Tourism and Wildlife - Tourism and Hospitality Health, Safety and Hygiene Protocols

-IMPORTANT - Any guests who are of ‘high to moderate risk from coronavirus’, should seek professional advice, as to whether they should travel to Kenya or not, at this time.
+IMPORTANT - Any guest who is of ‘high risk from coronavirus’, should seek professional advice as to whether they should travel to Kenya at this time or not.

 Kenya has been awarded Safe Travel Status by the World Travel and Tourism Council, in recognition of the standardised Global Health and Hygiene protocols that have been put in place.